vanzeven/vanzeven/README.md

 ### Hi there, I'm Faisal 👋 Hallo, Ik heet Faisal 👋

 I am Faisal Reza.
 I am an undergraduate student of **Informatics ITS**.
-I love to learn anything about computer metwork and cybersecurity!
+I love to learn anything about computer network and cybersecurity!

 - 🌱 I’m currently learning **Python and nginx**...
 - 📫 You can reach me via: